SyNUM-lab/OrganoidAnalysis/README.md

 </p>

 <p align="center">
-This repository contains the scripts used for the project <i>"Characterizing the Multi-Omics Landscape of Developing Rett Syndrome Brain Organoids"</i>.
+This repository contains the scripts used for the project <i>"Multi-Omics Characterization of Developing Forebrain Organoids Unravels the Dynamic Molecular Events of Rett Syndrome Pathogenesis"</i>.
 </p>
 <br>